Porcelain Crowns and Bridges

 What is a Dental Crown?

 A dental crown is a tooth-shaped “cap” that is placed over the prepared tooth to restore its original shape and size, strength, and improve its appearance.
-The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.
-Crowns are typically used to restore a tooth’s contours, function and aesthetics following a procedure such as a root canal or when decay in a tooth has become so advanced that large portions of the tooth must be removed or if a tooth is cracked or fractured.
+The crown, when cemented into place, fully encases the entire visible portion of a tooth that lies at and below the gum line making it virtually undetectable form the surrounding teeth.
+Crowns are typically used to restore a tooth’s contours, function and aesthetics following a procedure such as a root canal or when decay in a tooth has become so advanced that large portions of the tooth must be removed and can not be restored with conventional fillings or if a tooth is cracked or fractured.

 Dental crowns, when done correctly, provide many years of service, are virtually undetectable and represent the ultimate in dental restorations and prosthodontics.

 Porcelain vs Porcelain Fused to Metal Crowns

 Porcelain crowns are recommended for aesthetic restorative work of the upper and/or lower front teeth.
 The use of porcelain material allows for a more natural appearance and when there is low functional demands.

 Porcelain fused to gold crowns are for areas with moderate to high functional demands like posterior teeth which are subjective to high compressive forces.